 The refuge manages its grasslands, wetlands, and forests through a variety of different methods.
 Mechanical removal, mowing, prescribed burns, and herbicide applications are used to restore and maintain the integrity of these habitats.
 Cooperative farming is also currently being used as an upland habitat management tool.
 Discing has been used to sculpt the areas to a desired structure and tree planting is utilized to promote restoration of forest lands.

 The refuge strives to enhance visitor opportunities to engage and educate the public about the wildlife and lands that the refuge protects.
 Currently the refuge is working to promote hunting and wildlife observation opportunities.
 The refuge hosts a public hunt for white tail deer as well as access for freshwater fishing.

-Rappahannock River Valley National Wildlife Refuge is proud to promote environmental education and interpretation by offering special events such as Kids Fishing Day (first Saturday in June) and Go Wild (second Sunday in October).
-Nature trails are also maintained at Wilna, Hutchinson, and Laurel Grove to provide excellent wildlife viewing opportunities.
+Rappahannock River Valley National Wildlife Refuge is proud to promote environmental education and interpretation by offering special events such as Kids Fishing Day and Go Wild.
+Nature trails are also maintained at Wilna, Hutchinson, Laurel Grove, and Port Royal to provide excellent wildlife viewing opportunities.

 Follow Us Online